jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 - Suppress one or more of its activated properties.
 - Attempt to take control of its wielder.

 If a sentient item attempts to take control of its wielder, the wielder must make a Charisma saving throw, with a DC equal to 12 + the item's Charisma modifier.
-On a failed save, the wielder is [[charmed]] by the item for 1d12 hours.
-While [[charmed]], the wielder must try to follow the item's commands.
+On a failed save, the wielder is [[Charmed]] by the item for 1d12 hours.
+While [[Charmed]], the wielder must try to follow the item's commands.
 If the wielder takes damage, it can repeat the saving throw, ending the effect on a success.
 Whether the attempt to control its user succeeds or fails, the item can't use this power again until the next dawn.

 ## Magic Item Descriptions